Fujifilm X-T30 Review (An Honest One)12 min read

 Low Light

 Again, it’s a small sensor.
 But the ISO performs well up to 1600.
-I don’t find the noise partically pleasing with Fuji.
-But treat it like a APSC camera, use the available light well and you should be fine.
-I get 1,4 lens or 1.2, lens and that will make a big difference.
-These lenses can get expensive, and the better they get at lowlight the heavier they get.
+I don’t find the noise partically pleasing with Fuji cameras.
+But treat it like a APSC camera, use the available light when your in low light situations, and you should be fine.
+Get a 144 lens or 1.2 lens and that will make a big difference.
+These lenses can get though, so try an 3rd party manual lens.

 Frame Rate